JvanKatwijk/qt-dab/README.md

 Also new is the selector **local DB**.
 If enabled on program startup Qt-DAB will load the embedded TII database, rather than trying to load a TII database from the user's home directory.

+Finally, new is the selector **map close**.
+If enabled, closing the map as sketched before is enabled.

 ![8.8](/res/read_me/service-and-titles.png)

 Slightly experimental is the possibility to save **titles** (parts